sub·par | Dictionary result for /səbˈpär/adjective: meaning — below an average level.

 Question: Does this equation work in healthcare?

-Answer: Yes, most of the time.
-But it all depends on the leadership of the Doctor in the practice and execution.
+Answer: Most of the time.
+I guess like you, it all depends on the leadership of the Doctor in the practice, his/her background and execution and routine attention to detail on such matters.

-This equation is used by Concierge Medicine Doctors and is how Doctors in these care delivery environments welcome, inform, and serve every person who walks in your door.
-Providing a remarkable experience for your Patient depends on a number of factors: staff; paint color; smell; sight; sound; expertise; experience; signage; facilities; parking and the overall “feel” of the practice.
-Concierge Medicine’s goal, in every interaction with a Patient, is to listen, be a friend, treat the person with dignity, kindness, respect for schedule and exceed their expectations … meanwhile, have a backdrop of excellent hospitality.
+Providing a remarkable experience for your Patient depends on a number of factors doesn’t it?
+From staff; paint color; smell; sight; sound; expertise; experience; signage; facilities; parking and the overall “feel” of the practice … all of these factors can attract or distract a patient.
+Concierge Medicine for example, it’s goal, in every interaction with a Patient, is to listen, befriend, treat every person with dignity, kindness, respect for schedule and essentially, exceed their expectations, every single time.
+Meanwhile, having a backdrop of hospitality at the heart and soul of the practice in every staff or step they take inside the four walls of the practice.

 “I Feel Like A Number.” ~Matt, Anaheim, CA; Feb.
 2019